Photos

 In about 1829 the family settled somewhere in Quebec, Canada.
 They did not remain there long because Thomas was "discontented" with Canada.
 In November 1831, the family moved to the U.S. through the port of Buffalo, New York 9.
 The family settled in Erie County, New York; where they were northeast of Buffalo.
 They lived in the southwest corner of the town of Newstead, where they were close to the village of Clarence in the neighboring town of Clarence.
 They purchased 59.5 acres there in June 1839.
 In the 1840 census, Thomas' eldest son John is head of a household with a total of four inhabitants (it is not known where the other 6 members of the family were at the time).
 It was while living in Erie County, New York, that their eldest daughter Anne died in 1844.

 Thomas and his family decided to move once more.
 In March 1846, they sold their land in Erie County, New York.
 Then they traveled via the Great Lakes to Milwaukee, Wisconsin, and then took teams inland to Winnebago County, Wisconsin, where they settled in the fall of 1846 and were among the original white settlers.
 Eventually, Thomas owned quite a bit of real estate in Winnebago County.
 He lived at various times in the towns of Rushford, Omro, and Nepeuskeun, as well as the village of Waukau.
 In 1867, Thomas' wife Jane died.
 The following year, in nearby Portage County, Wisconsin, he married a widow named Melissa Curtis.
-Interestingly, Thomas knew Melissa and her family many years earlier in New York and they were neighbors in 1840.
-During their marriage between 1868 and 1875, they lived together in the village of Waukau, although they have not been located in the 1870 census.
+Interestingly, Thomas had known Melissa and her family many years earlier in New York; they were neighbors in 1840.
+During their marriage between 1868 and 1875, Thomas and Melissa lived together in the village of Waukau (although they have not been located in the 1870 census).
 In 1873, Thomas owned a house and vacant lots in the village of Waukau as well as about five acres of land outside the village.
 Thomas wrote his will on February 20, 1873.
 In his will he directed that his widow was to have use of his house and that she would be paid financial support out of his estate for the duration of her life.
 He left his Waukau real estate to be divided equally between his daughters Mary and Eliza, he left his 5-acre tract of land to his grandsons William and Grant Palfrey, and he left some other money to his surviving sons John, Thomas and Richard.

 Thomas died sometime in 1875 according to his tombstone.
 He had definitely died before May 31, 1875 when his will was submitted in probate court.
 Most likely he had died in March 1875, and he was probably the "M R Palfrey" (i.e. Mr. Palfrey) in a transcribed index to Winnebago County newspaper items on March 11, 1875 with the citation that he was "buried last week."